cj1128/advent-of-code-2021/README.md

 Reference: https://github.com/1e9y/adventofcode/blob/main/2021/day23/day23.go

-This day seems very hard at the first glance but it's actually a pathfinding problem and we can use Dijkstra’s algorithm.
+This day seems very hard at the first glance but it's actually a path finding problem and we can use Dijkstra’s algorithm to solve it.

 ## How to run